travetto/travetto/module/rest/README.md

 ```

 ## Documentation
 As shown above, the controllers and endpoints can be described via decorators, comments, or typings.
 This only provides the general metadata internally.
 To generate a usable API doc, a separate module should be used.
-Currently [`Swagger`](https://github.com/travetto/swagger) is the only module that exists, but other implementations should be available in the future.
+Currently [`Swagger`](https://github.com/travetto/travetto/tree/master/module/swagger) is the only module that exists, but other implementations should be available in the future.

 ## Creating and Running an App
 To run a REST server, you will need to construct an entry point using the `@Application` decorator, as well as define a valid [`RestAppProvider`](./src/types.ts) to provide initialization for the application.
-This would look like:
+This could look like:

 ```typescript
 @Application('sample')